hyperstack-org/website/app/docs/docs_overview.md

 # Welcome to Hyperstack!

-xx change again on edge

-Hyperstack 1.0 is work-in-progress.
+Hyperstack 1.0 (and this website) are work-in-progress.
 Please consider everything in this repo as ALPHA.

+Hyperloop (version 0.9) is stable, and the existing website remains in place.
+If you are looking for a production ready project, then please stay there until this is released. http://ruby-hyperloop.org

+Everything on this site pertains to Hyperstack 1.0 which has not been released yet.

 ### Hyperstack 1.0 Goals